-2.2.3 Currency management transactions and Share Class hedging risk by using financial instruments, such as foreign exchange spot and forward contracts, as a hedge.
+2.2.3 Currency management transactions and Share Class hedging

+A Class of Shares may be designated in a currency other than the Base Currency.
+The ACD or Investment Manager may try to mitigate some currency risk by using financial instruments, such as foreign exchange spot and forward contracts, as a hedge.
 If the ACD or Investment Manager enters into such transactions then they will each be solely attributable to the relevant Class of Shares and the gains/losses on and the costs of the relevant financial instruments will accrue solely to the relevant Class of Shares.
 In such circumstances, Shareholders of that Class may be exposed to fluctuations in the Net Asset Value per Share reflecting the gains/losses on and the costs of the relevant financial instruments and this strategy may limit holders of the relevant Class from benefiting if the Class currency falls against the Base Currency.
 Where the ACD or Investment Manager seeks to hedge against currency fluctuations, while not intended, this could result in over-hedged or under-hedged positions due to external factors outside the control of the Company.
 It is intended to hedge between 98%-102% against currency fluctuations.
 However over-hedged positions will not exceed 105% of the Net Asset Value and hedged positions will be kept under review to ensure that positions in excess of 100% of Net Asset Value will not be carried forward from month to month.